Spectres of Spectrum III, 2017

 New Contemporaries, SCA Galleries, Sydney

-Medium: adapted moulded medical models, telecommunications and ethernet wiring, mixed media on archival paper.
+Medium: adapted moulded medical models, ethernet wiring, mixed media on archival paper.
 Transfer print through application of acetone to paper.

 This installation intentionally draws on a recent wired and brained work I have been engaged with for the last few years.
 The interweaving of wiring into the drawings for me implies an anxious world stemming from an unknowing sense-diffused fear enmeshed in globalised networks of data.
 The low lighting of the enclosed gallery space contributes further to this ambience.
 These wires emerge out of the base of medical model brains.
 The wires break free from the restrictive, formal arrangement of the brains–drooping and stretching–intertwining neuroweb-like, throughout the room.
 I chose these models realising the risk of over literal readings of brain and its function (foramen magnum at the bottom of your skull.
 Nerves from the brain go through it and into the spinal canal etc).
 I wanted something more poetic.

 The drawings are rendered out of self-induced dream-wake states induced by political commentary and social media.
 As almost involuntary visualisations of global conspiracies, they allow neurosis to be liberated.

 Chris Bonnily, Ciaran Begley, Kate Brown, Barbara Campbell, Consuelo Cavaniglia, Sylvia Griffin, Dan Hollier, Yeliz Kocaballi, Paul Mumme, Sean O'Connell, Catherine Payne, Niall Robb, Emma Varker and Gianni Wise.